andrewkerr9000/rust-dojo/README.md

 =================

 Compile tests with
-rustc --test main.rs
+rustc --test src/main.rs
 This will produce an executable called rust-dojo.
 Run it to run the tests.

-Complete functions/mod.rs to make the tests pass!
+Complete src/functions/mod.rs to make the tests pass!
+See comments in src/functions/tests.rs

 Vague plan
 ==========